pivotal/skenario/docs/concepts.md

 This method is how new Movements are scheduled for simulation.
 Any object with a reference to the Environment may call this method.
-It is the sole mechanism for inserting elements into the list.
+It is the sole mechanism for inserting elements into the queue of Movements.

 The Environment will only accept Movements which will occur during the remaining life of the simulation.
 This means it will reject Movements scheduled before the current